dbt-labs/corp/handbook/working_and_growing_here.md

 **With this process; there are 3 types of employment relationships:**

 1. Direct employment with a dbt Labs entity
-    1. We will look into opening in entities in countries that we have a large employee count or if there is a business case where an entity would be beneficial.
+    1. We will look into opening in entities in countries where we have a large employee count or if there is a business case where an entity would be beneficial.
 2. Non-resident payroll through our dbt Labs entity
 3. EOR employment through our current* vendor Remote.com, legally, this relationship is a contractor relationship
     1. *Vendor relationship subject to change to accommodate business and team member needs.